In-depth Notes for Lost and Haunted Ways

 The Album Art

 The album’s cover photo shows the North Tower of Tutbury Castle, part of what would have been the Castle’s inner wall.
 Completed around 1460, near the end of Henry VI’s reign, the tower is said to be haunted by a “white lady.”

 The photo below was taken through an archer’s balistaria in the front stairway of a larger building, which was used for stores and as a buttery during the reign of Elizabeth I, although the surviving stone structure predates that era.
-It looks down upon the Castle’s inner bailey and the excavated foundations of St. Peter’s Chapel, which date from 1170s.
+It looks down upon the Castle’s inner bailey and the excavated foundations of St. Peter’s Chapel, which date from the 1170s.

 The following photo was taken at Peveril Castle, in the Peaks District.
 A detail of it was also used for the CD disc art.
 The extended bits on the banner above is a fantasy landscape that I created in Photoshop, from this and several other photos taken nearby the castle ruins.

 Peveril Castle is first recorded in the Doomsday Survey of 1086.
 It became a royal possession of Henry II in 1155, who visited several times, and an armed fortress during the Rebellion of 1173.
 In 1216 King John gave it to William de Ferrers, decedent cousin of the original owner of Tutbury Castle.

-A couple hundred yards in the background, at the end of the line of trees, are four stones of a barrow housing human remains some thousand years older, seen in the previous section of this article.
+A couple hundred yards in the background, at the end of the line of trees, are four stones of a barrow housing human remains about a thousand years older, seen in the previous section of this article.
 Just across the road from the circle is a newer single stone, sitting atop a barrow from the later Bronze Age.
 And a burial ground from Saxon times isn’t far off.
 Tokens of self-styled Druids and witches alike are frequently found round about the area, and left unmolested by those who know what’s good for them.

 Today, Lucie Robinson lives in her adopted home of Newbury, west of London.
 Visit her photography website at https://www.lucierobinsonphotography.co.uk/